rrra/www/content/post/2019/so-now-what-podcast-edisode-1.md

 description = ""
 slug = ""
 tags = [ "ARRL", "podcast" ]
-title = "So Now What: Introduction"
+title = "So Now What?
+Introduction"
 +++
 ARRL has launched the [*So Now What?*](http://www.arrl.org/so-now-what) (bi-weekly) podcast for hams getting started in Amateur Radio or